poornu1234/predict-flight-delay-using-r4ml/README.md

 The Intended audience of this code pattern is data scientists, who wish to apply scalable machine learning algorithms using R.

 This specific Code Pattern will provide a SVM (Suport Vector Machine) example to demonstrate the ease and power of R4ML in implementing scalable classification.

 R4ML provides various out-of-the-box algorithms to experiment with.
+For those users who are new to R4ML, please visit the [R4ML on Watson Studio](https://github.com/IBM/r4ml-on-watson-studio) Code Pattern for an introduction on how it can be implemented for data preprocessing and data exploration.
 For more information about additional R4ML functionality, support, documentation, and roadmap, please visit [R4ML](https://github.com/CODAIT/r4ml).

 ### What problem does it solve for developers?